Pawelv9/great-agent-test-task/README.md

 Stack: ES6/ES7, React, Redux

 ## Max time for the task - 1 hour
-Submit everything that you were able to implement within one hour
+Submit everything that you were able to implement within one hour.
+We are not asking for low quality, fast code, but we are interested in understanding how you work by having you submit any part of this task you can complete within no more than 1 hour of work.

 ## Mock (you should not provide any changes in mock file)